Henry Grahn Hermunen: Biography

 Of course, we are shaped through our time and history, and after years of work progressing, Grahn Hermunen recognized the mathematician, philosopher, and scientist Gottfried von Leibniz who worked with the same invention and noticed these factors in the Islamic geometric models as well.
 And up here in the Nordics wordless communication from ancient grandmothers and fathers appearing in textile, stone ornaments and wood carvings.

 Practically and metaphorically, these fundamental binary code components are used in computers as 0 and 1.

-So, his research through art goes in all directions from there: shape of the universe, universes, space time, particles, life, death, afterlife, consciousness, entanglement, action at a distance, energy, social structures, ecology - politics, and even extrasensory perception - ESP.
-Some pieces also have a consciously intuitive aspect, that is related to the deep knowledge we all possess within us as (can be seen) in the piece “It is there…in and all around us”.
+So, his research through art expanded into many fields: shape of the universe, universes, space time, particles, life, death, afterlife, consciousness, entanglement, action at a distance, energy, social structures, ecology - politics, and extrasensory perception - ESP.
+Some pieces also have a consciously intuitive aspect, that is related to the deep knowledge possessed within us as (can be seen) in the piece “It is there…in and all around us”.

 The fine art of Grahn Hermunen are for example in the collections of Moderna Museet the Museum of Modern Art Stockholm Sweden, Pro Artibus Finland, Hamburger Bahnhof - Museum of Contemporary Art Berlin Germany, MoMA - Museum of Modern Art New York USA, Erarta Museum of Contemporary Art St. Petersburg Russia, and the South Karelian Art Museum Finland.

 Henry Grahn Hermunen was invited by Head Curator Larisa Skobkina Golybeva to take part and also curate the North European section to the Celebratory 10th International Dialogues Biennale in Manege -The Main Exhibition Hall of St. Petersburg, Russia 2011.

 The artist is represented by Cath Alexandrine Danneskiold-Samsøe Gallery in Denmark, Marina Gisich Gallery in Russia, and Karin Weber-Galerie Mitte in Germany.